Tomas0413/Collaboration-and-Competition/REPORT.md

 * WEIGHT_DECAY = 0        (L2 weight decay)
 * UPDATE_EVERY = 1        (how many steps to take before updating target networks)

+### Actor neural network

+* The Actor neural network consists of three fully connected (FC) layers.
+* The input has 24 channels (each agent observes a state with length: 24)
+* The output channels of the first FC layer is: 256
+* The input and output channels of the second FC layer are: 256, 128
+* The input channels of the third FC layer are: 128
+* The output has 2 channels (actions: movement toward (or away from) the net, and jumping)

+### Critic neural network

+* The Critic neural network consists of three fully connected (FC) layers.
+* The input has 24 channels (each agent observes a state with length: 24)
+* The output channels of the first FC layer is: 256
+* The input channels of the second FC layer is: 256 + 2 (actions)
+* The output channels of the second FC layer is: 128
+* The output has 1 channel

 # Plot of Rewards

 This chart illustrates the rewards received per episode.
 We consider the problem solved when the agent reaches at least +0.5 points over 100 episodes.
 In our case, it took 2700 episodes to achieve this goal.